Palpitomonas: Morphology

 Palpitomonas bilix, the primary species in this genus, has a distinctive morphology.
-Cells are small approximately 3-8micrometer with unique structure with two lateral flagella that different in function and position.
-The anterior flagellum is highly active but the posterior flagellum trails passively, helping the organism's characteristic "wobbling" motion.
+Cells are small, approximately 3-8 micrometers, with two lateral flagella that different in function and position.
+The anterior flagellum is highly active, but the posterior flagellum trails passively, helping the organism's characteristic "wobbling" motion.
 This biflagellate structure is significant for movement and feeding.
 Each cell is vacuolated with no cell wall allowing for flexibility.
 The mitochondria of Palpitomonas contain flat cristae, similar to those found in other cryptists, although distinct from the tubular cristae of Katablepharida.

 Ultrastructural analysis shows a single mitochondrion with lobed extensions and an endoplasmic reticulum surrounding the nucleus.
 A Golgi apparatus is located between the nucleus and flagella, and two microtubular roots support the basal bodies.
 The anterior flagellum of Palpitomonas possesses mastigonemes—bipartite hair-like structures that aid in movement and feeding by creating a current that draws in food particles.
-Electron microscopy has shown that Palpitomonas doesn't has ejectosomes an organelle used for rapid ejection of cell contents, which is present in cryptophytes but absent in katablepharids and Palpitomonas.
+Electron microscopy has shown that Palpitomonas does not has ejectosomes an organelle used for rapid ejection of cell contents, which is present in cryptophytes but absent in katablepharids and Palpitomonas.
 This lack of ejectosomes and other features further distinguishes Palpitomonas from other cryptists.

 Electron micrographs of Palpitomonas bilix gen. et sp. nov.